 These days, especially in southern states where summers are long, veterinarians remind us constantly of the safety of heartworm prevention.
 But how important is it, really?
 We’ll break it down for you below including how the heartworm lifecycle starts in pets, symptoms to look for, and treatment options.

-Some pet owners don’t think cutting the cost of heartworm prevention will mean anything serious to their pet.
+You may think skipping heartworm prevention won’t be a serious danger for your pet.
 Unfortunately, this just isn’t true, and heartworm disease is extremely serious.
-It can be fatal if not treated appropriately.
+It can be fatal if untreated.

 So, what exactly is heartworm and why is it dangerous?

-Heartworms are comprised of foot-long worms that can survive in the heart, lungs and contributing blood vessels within an infected animal.
+Heartworms are foot-long worms that can survive in the heart, lungs, and blood vessels within an infected animal.

-Dogs and cats become infected with heartworms only if they are bitten by a mosquito that is already carrying immature worms ripe for infestation and growth.
-There is no distinction between a non-carrying mosquito versus an infected one.
-Which is why it’s important to monitor your pet outside during months when mosquitos are in full force.
+Dogs and cats become infected with heartworms if they are bitten by a mosquito that is already carrying immature worms ripe for infestation and growth.
+There is no way to tell a non-carrying mosquito from an infected one.
+Which is why it’s important to monitor and protect your pet – especially during months when mosquitos are in full force.

 Most common myth de-bunked: Dog’s cannot pass the disease to another dog.
-The heartworm infection is only caused by an infected mosquito bite.
+Heartworm infection is only caused by an infected mosquito bite.
 So let’s put this rumor to bed.

-Mosquitos become infected from biting a dog that is already infected from a previously infected mosquito.
-Hence, why mosquitos continue the cycle of producing the disease from one dog to the next.
+Mosquitos become heartworm carriers by biting a dog that is already infected from a previously infected mosquito.
+That’s why mosquitos continue the cycle of producing the disease from one dog to the next.
 A dog that is heartworm positive carries microfilariae within their bloodstream, which are picked up by other mosquitos, ultimately maturing into infective larvae within the insect.